lziegelbein/My-Website/README.md

 # Home Page
-## Welcome, I am Lucas Ziegelbein.
+## Hello there, I'm Lucas Ziegelbein.

 I am a student at the University of Missouri.
 I made this website in my INFOTC 1000 class.